stellar/sorobounty-spectacular/RFPs.md

 - **Liquidity functions:** Contracts for depositing, withdrawing, and transferring funds.
 - **ZK proofs for oracles:** Zero-knowledge proofs to validate external data without revealing sources.
 - **Escrow:** A dapp that holds funds until a set of conditions are met.

+> Disclaimer: The  Sorobounty Spectacular is for educational purposes only and is designed to teach developers how to write code using Soroban by experimenting in a Sandbox environment.
+None of the materials provided as part of the  Sorobounty Spectacular shall be construed as financial, legal, or investment advice.
+Any developers that wish to subsequently launch any Soroban Dapps live on mainnet acknowledge that they do so independently, outside of the  Sorobounty Spectacular program.
+All such developers should ensure they have considered any applicable legal and compliance obligations in force in their jurisdiction.